hrmsk66/ecp-ab-test-rust/README.md

 Fastly needs to know some things about the tests you want to run:

-- The number of tests and the name of each one
+- A list of tests
-- The number of possible buckets for each test and the relative weighting of each
+- A list of buckets in each tests
-- The name of each bucket
+- Relative weighting of each bucket

 This example assumes that test items are defined in the dictionary in the format like this.